wp-plugins/40nuggets-widget/readme.txt

 == Installation ==

+Please visit http://40nuggets.com and open an account.

 1. Upload all included files to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Place the widget in a side bar through 'Appearance -> Widgets'.
 4. Enter your 40Nuggets client ID.

 == Frequently asked questions ==

+= Where do I get 40Nuggets client ID =

+Please visit http://40nuggets.com and open an account.

 = Does 40Nuggets replace my existing email newsletter program? =